ToothlessRider/ESE_Notes/Data_Mining_ESE.md

 <hr>

-Q8. **What are the  3 categories of Aggregate Dunctions on measures? :**
+Q8. **What are the  3 categories of Aggregate Functions on measures? :**

 Ans.
 - *Distributive Function* :